Tai Chi and Qi Gong for Rehabilitation and Well-Being (8-day course)

 - assessment of training to date

 *tai chi form taught is the first session (17 movements) of the Cheng Man Ching style of tai chi (Yang style).
 It is taught over the whole program.
 Movements are listed in the appendix.
-Hand-outs (including photos) and DVD’s will be supplied.
+Hand-outs (including photos) and a DVD (or digital online access) will be supplied.

 A holistic mind-and-body approach is applied.
 The program includes both seated and standing tai chi and qigong sets designed to improve mobility, balance and confidence.
 The sets are progressive and designed in a graded activity format.
 In addition to learning tai chi and qigong movement, the program covers history of tai chi, medical research, mindfulness, pain management, relaxation and motivation.
 The program is split into four blocks of 2-days over the year, which enables development and application to be more easily measured.